Dopex - Project Breakdown | Revelo Intel

 PnL = (Strike – Price) * Amount

-Where Price is the current spot price of the asset and the Amount is the number of Options being exercised.
+Where Price is the current spot price of the asset and the Amount is the number of options being exercised.

-Normally, with Options trading, the owner of the option can exercise the option at expiry to buy the corresponding amount of the underlying asset.
-For instance, if you had ETH call Options at a Strike price of $1,000 and ETH was trading at $1,200, then the trader could exercise the option at maturity to buy ETH at $1,000.
+Normally, with options trading, the owner of the option can exercise the option at expiry to buy the corresponding amount of the underlying asset.
+For instance, if you had ETH call options at a strike price of $1,000 and ETH was trading at $1,200, then the trader could exercise the option at maturity to buy ETH at $1,000.
 However, that’s not exactly what happens with SSOVs.
-Instead, if the option matures ITM (where the market price is above the Strike price – for call Options), the trader can settle them for the difference between the market price and the Strike price, as denominated in the underlying asset ((1,200 – 1,000) / 1,000 = 0.2 ETH).
+Instead, if the option matures ITM (where the market price is above the strike price – for call options), the trader can settle them for the difference between the market price and the strike price, as denominated in the underlying asset ((1,200 – 1,000) / 1,000 = 0.2 ETH)

 As a depositor to the value, your total ETH balance is not protected, but the USD value is.
-For example, if you deposit 1 ETH at a $1,000 Strike price, you will either get back 1 ETH or 1,000 worth of ETH.
+For example, if you deposit 1 ETH at a $1,000 strike price, you will either get back 1 ETH or 1,000 worth of ETH.
 In both scenarios, you will also get all the premiums that you earned along the way.

 This is what makes Dopex SSOV deposits different from selling covered calls.
 You don’t lose your entire principal amount if the calls you are selling end up ITM.
 Instead, you only lose the difference.